rgyani/system-design-examples/leaderboard.md

 # Redis to Rescue

 Redis is an in-memory structure store.
 It provides speed in a high load environment that is impossible to achieve through relational databases.
-Moreover, it’s unique data structures can be utilized to perform amazing tasks, and **we will be using it’s sorted set** to build a highly efficient and scalable leaderboard.
+Moreover, it’s unique data structures can be utilized to perform amazing tasks, and **we will be using its sorted set** to build a highly efficient and scalable leaderboard.

-### Sorted set data structure of Redis
+### Sorted set(ZSET) data structure of Redis

 Redis Sorted Sets are, similarly to Redis Sets, non repeating collections of Strings.
 The difference is that **every member of a Sorted Set is associated with score, that is used in order to take the sorted set ordered**, from the smallest to the greatest score.
 While members are unique, scores may be repeated.